-If you’re planning on staying indoors today because dark grey skies and continuous rain are dominating the weather where you are, I beg you to reconsider.
+If you’re planning on staying indoors today because dark grey skies and continuous rain are dominating the weather, maybe you should reconsider.
 Instead of mulling over the adventures that could have been, grab yourself a jacket with a Sympatex membrane, head outdoors and make them a reality!
 After all, Sympatex membranes thrive in bad weather!
-Of course, you’re probably wondering, “but what if it gets dirty in all that rain and mud?”
+Of course, you’re probably wondering, “what if it gets dirty in all that rain and mud?”

 You wouldn’t believe it, but just toss it in the washing machine!
-Wait, won’t that ruin the membrane?
+But, won’t that ruin the membrane?
 Isn’t there a whole laundry list of dos and don’ts when it comes to washing jackets like this?
 Indeed there is.
-When it comes to outdoor clothing and membranes in particular, unanswered questions abound.
+When it comes to outdoor clothing and membranes in particular, there is often a world of confusion.
 But worry not!
 It’s a completely different story when it comes to Sympatex.
 In the following, we’re going to tell you everything you need to know about caring for Sympatex membranes.

 What is Sympatex and how does it work?

 How does all this work?
 Well, the membrane has hydrophilic and hydrophobic components.
-Sounds complicated, I know, but it’s actually quite easy.
-Hydrophilic just means water-attracting or moisture-directing.
-This just means that such fabrics take sweat and release it to the outside where it can evaporate.
-In other words, the fabric breathes, hence the term breathability.
-The hydrophobic, water-avoiding components, on the other hand, prevent water, such as rain, from getting in from the outside.
+Sounds complicated, I know, but it’s actually quite simple.
+Hydrophilic just means water-loving or water-attracting, which means that such fabrics absorb sweat and release it to the outside where it can evaporate.
+In other words, the fabric breathes – hence the term breathability.
+The hydrophobic, water-repelling components, on the other hand, prevent water, such as rain, from getting in from the outside.

 Washing Sympatex clothing is easy

 So far, so good, but what was that about Sympatex being easy to clean?
-You may not believe it, but it is!
+You may not believe it, but it really is!
 Since a Sympatex membrane is nonporous, there are no pores to be clogged.
-Neither sweat nor dirt nor detergent residue can negatively affect the performance of the membrane.
-This means that you can wash your Sympatex clothing in your washing machine without blinking an eye!
-All you have to do is follow some easy instructions and nothing will stop you washing your expensive jacket – on a gentle cycle mind you!
+Neither sweat, dirt nor detergent residue can negatively affect the performance of the membrane.
+This means that you can wash your Sympatex clothing in your washing machine without batting an eye!
+All you have to do is follow some easy instructions and nothing will stop you washing your expensive jacket – on a gentle cycle, mind you!

 Dry cleaning, drying, ironing and reproofing

 The membrane is just as easy to dry as it is to wash.
-Just toss your jacket or trousers in the dryer have a cuppa while you wait!
+Just toss your jacket or trousers in the dryer and have a cuppa while you wait!
 The only thing you need to remember is not to use excessive heat.
 The same thing goes for ironing.
 Less is more!
-Everything over 100°C is off limits!
-The good thing about the heat generated by the iron or the dryer is that it reactivates the water repellent as well.
+Anything over 100°C is off limits!
+The great thing about the heat generated by an iron or a dryer is that it actually refreshes the garment’s water-repellent properties as well.

-Speaking of water repellency, if moisture no longer rolls off the surface of your garment and is being absorbed by the fabric instead, the DWR coating needs to be renewed.
+Speaking of water repellency, if moisture no longer rolls off the surface of your garment and is being absorbed by the fabric instead, its DWR coating needs to be renewed.
 This can be achieved in one of two ways.
-Use either a wash-in product or a spray.
+Either use a wash-in product or a spray.
 As you can imagine, the wash-in method is extremely easy.
 All you have to do is pour the product in where you would usually pour the fabric softener and wash the garment according to the instructions.
 Sympatex HigH2Out textiles, however, don’t respond well to this method of reproofing.
-For these, it is extremely important to take a look at the care label before reproofing.
+For these textiles, it is extremely important to take a look at the care label before reproofing.
 The spray isn’t at all difficult to apply, either.
 Just spray it on your garment, let it dry and that’s it!
 However, do remember to apply the spray in well-ventilated rooms or, preferably, out in the open.
 And don’t inhale the fumes!
-After the wash-in or spray method, throw the garment in the dryer so that the water repellent can be activated and set in.
-That’s all folks!
+After the wash-in or spray method, throw the garment in the dryer so that its water-repellent properties can be reactivated and the coating can set in.
+That’s all, folks!

-If you’d like to know more about how outdoor garments are washed and proofed, you can find some more information in our care tips.
+If you’d like to know more about how outdoor garments are washed and proofed, you can find some more information on the topic in our care tips.

 What about shoe care?

 So, what are you waiting for?
 Start washing, proofing and drying your Sympatex gear!
-But, don’t forget to take them outdoors and really dirty them up first!
+But, don’t forget to take them outdoors and really get them dirty first!

 If you have any questions, feel free to ask our experts in customer service.
 They are available during the week from 8 a.m. till 4 p.m. and can be reached by phone at 03 33 33 67058 or via e-mail.